Edgar-Donk/tkinter.ttk.style/docs/03style_with_state.rst

 Punctuation in Map
 ^^^^^^^^^^^^^^^^^^

+.. sidebar:: Brackets Galore

+   If your Python GUI doesn't highlight bracket pairs, all is not lost, try using a text editor, such as Notepad++.

 Now is a good time as ever to review the punctuation, in particular all the brackets being used.
 Theme_settings is a function so it has opening and closing